 My work focuses on color and composition, and encompasses a broad range of subject matter.
 I am most enthusiastic about music, the synergy between musicians and artists, and creating paintings live during music events.
 My most recent work is something new, something I "needed" to do, bringing together my work with surfaces and materials to create non-representational images corresponding to the ancient ideas about human temperaments put forth by Hippocrates.

 Anne holds a fine arts degree from Austin College and three Master's Degrees from Yale University: Religion and Visual Arts, East Asian Studies and the History of Art.
-She currently teaches art history at the Heard-Craig Center for the Arts, and fine art in her studio and at the McKinney Art House.
+She currently teaches art history at the Heard-Craig Center for the Arts, SAIL (Collin College), and fine art in her studio and at the McKinney Art House.